-If a parent requests a meeting the meeting must be called within 10 school days.
-The time for calling this meeting shall be extended beyond the 10 school day limit if the parent is unable to attend within that time period.
+If a parent requests a meeting the meeting must be held within 10 days.
+The time for calling this meeting shall be extended beyond the 10 day limit if the parent is unable to attend within that time period.

 What are the Emergency Safety Intervention Meeting Requirements for Students Parentally Placed in Private Schools?